 Fairy knots are the tiny, stubborn knots that form in single strands of hair, most often in natural, curly, kinky, and coily hair types.

 The technical term for a fairy knot is trichonodosis, but the former is certainly the much cuter name.
-According to the International Journal of Trichology, “Trichonodosis may be caused by trauma, head rests, hats and pillows.”
+According to the International Journal of Trichology, trichonodosis can be spontaneous or caused by mechanical factors such as "vigorous scratching or combing the hair."

-Fairy knots also tend to occur in curly to kinky hair textures more often due to the hair follicles being oval-like in shape, which in turn encourages tangles within single strands of hair.
+Fairy knots also tend to occur in curly to kinky hair textures more often due to the hair follicles being oval-like in shape, which in turn, encourages tangles within single strands of hair.
 Fret not, though, because fairy knots can be treated at home.
-Ahead, 10 ways to prevent and treat those stubborn fairy knots.
+We tapped two experts to share their best tips for preventing and treating these stubborn knots.

 Do a Pre-Shampoo Treatment